X

 If your living space is modest or you've just moved into your first flat, consider purchasing practical furniture like a simple couch or a futon.
 Alternatively, maintain a timeless appeal with a stylish and comfortable loveseat.
 The average cost of a couch in this category provides good value for those on a tighter budget.

-Do bear in mind that these sofas aren't built for longevity and will likely need replacement within a few years.
+Do bear in mind that these sofas aren't built for longevity and will likely need replacement within five years.
 On the positive side, with such sofas, it's perfectly acceptable to prioritise current trends over timeless designs.

 • Mid-range sofas (£800 to £3000)